catalina-delgado/NeuroStage/README.md

-# NeuroState
+# NeuroStage
-"NeuroState is a framework that allows users to create and manage deep learning projects in a structured and modular way, adapted for TensorFlow.
+"NeuroStage is a framework that allows users to create and manage deep learning projects in a structured and modular way, adapted for TensorFlow.
 It includes integration with tools like Tensorboard, enabling users to efficiently track and improve their models."

 # Purpose
-NeuroState was born from the idea of automatically generating projects, with a specific focus on building deep learning models using TensorFlow.
+NeuroStage was born from the idea of automatically generating projects, with a specific focus on building deep learning models using TensorFlow.
 It is a tool designed for new users who need a standard structure without having to worry about organizing the project from scratch.

 # Índice